jbrcodes/SimpleBoard/README.md

 I use the JavaScript `import` statement and place each JavaScript class in its own file.
 (This is standard procedure when you use a JS framework like React.)
 As a result, if you try to just drag & drop the `index.html` file onto your browser, it will cause a CORS error on Chrome and Safari (and also on Firefox unless you make the [following adjustment](https://support.mozilla.org/en-US/questions/1264280)).

 One alternative is to run a development server in the folder.
 For example, you can install Node.js, which you will be using in a later project anyway.
-Once you have installed it, type `node server` in your project folder, then enter `localhost:3000` in your browser (any browser!) to run the demo.
+Once you have installed Node, as well as the `http-server` package, start the server in your project folder and the demo will work in your browser (any browser!).

 ## Small Methods and Meaningful Names